arrayfire/arrayfire-rust/tutorials-book/src/vectorization.md

-% Vectorization
+# Vectorization

 <!--
 Programmers and Data Scientists want to take advantage of fast and parallel computational devices.
-Writing vectorized code is necessary to get the best performance out of the current generation parallel hardware and scientific computing software.
+Writing vectorized code is necessary to get therust,noplayperust,noplaypen performance out of the current generation parallel hardware and scientific computing software.
 However, writing vectorized code may not be immediately intuitive.
 ArrayFire provides many ways to vectorize a given code segment.
 In this tutorial, we present several methods to vectorize code